 Efforts are made to reduce the frequency and severity of claims and costs incurred, using both proactive and reactive risk management measures.
 For example, incidents involving County vehicles and equipment are reviewed by the Vehicle Accident Review Committee (VARC) on a monthly basis.
 The VARC is comprised of stakeholders from Human Resources, Fleet, Roads Operations, and Legal & Support Services.
 Recommendations are made by the Committee to the applicable Manager and Supervisor in an effort to mitigate future losses by use of training, reassessment of business processes, as well as any other measures that may be applicable to the loss.

-Senior staff are also kept aware of liability claims that are received, as well as the outcomes of those claims.
-Legal & Support Services staff has initiated a formal process whereby Notices of Settlement are issued to the applicable division manager.
-When settlements have taken place and in consultation with senior staff, recommendations are made to assist divisions with mitigating or preventing future losses.
+Legal & Support Services have been providing Notices of Settlement to the applicable division manager.
+Notices of Settlement provide information after settlements have taken place, and in consultation with senior staff, recommendations are made to assist divisions with mitigating or preventing future losses.